Mona Caird

-Alice Mona Alison Caird (née Alison; 24 May 1854 – 4 February 1932) was an English novelist and essayist.
-Her feminist writings and views caused controversy in the late 19th century.
+Alice Mona Alison Caird (née Alison; 24 May 1854 – 4 February 1932) was an English novelist and essayist known for feminist writings, which were controversial when they were published.
 She also advocated for animal rights and civil liberties, and contributed to advancing the interests of the New Woman in the public sphere.

-Life and writings
+Biography

 Caird was born in Ryde, Isle of Wight, the elder daughter of John Alison of Midlothian, Scotland, who some biographies claim to have invented the vertical boiler, and Matilda Hector, who the 1871 census records state was born in Schleswig-Holstein, at the time part of Denmark.
 Her parents were married on 21 June 1853 in St Leonards (near Glenelg, South Australia), her father being based in Melbourne and her mother Matilda the eldest daughter of a prominent citizen.
 Caird wrote stories and plays from early childhood that reveal a proficiency in French and German as well as English.
-One childhood friend was the art critic Elizabeth Sharp, who married William Sharp.
+The art critic Elizabeth Sharp, who married William Sharp, was reportedly a childhood friend of Caird.

 In December 1877, she married James Alexander Henryson, son of Sir James Caird.
-Her husband farmed some 1700 acres (688 ha) of estates in Cassencary, Scotland.
+Her husband farmed some 1700 acres (688 ha) of estates in Cassencary, Creetown, Kirkcudbrightshire, Scotland.
 Some eight years older, he supported her independence.
 While he lived at Cassencary and Northbrook House, Micheldever, Hampshire, she spent much time in London and abroad.
 She mixed with literary people, including Thomas Hardy, who admired her work, and educated herself in the humanities and science.
-The Cairds had one child, a son born on 22 March 1884 and named Alison James (see England and Wales birth records), but whom she called Alister.
+The Cairds had one child, a son born on 22 March 1884 and named Alison James, but whom she called Alister.
 Her husband adopted the surname Henryson-Caird in 1897; he died in 1921.